microsoft/api-guidelines/azure/Guidelines.md

 Not all changes are breaking.
 The following changes are considered backwards compatible and hence non-breaking.

+* A new API is added.
-* Adding a new API to an existing service.
+* An optional property is added to an existing request.
-* Changing a property from required to optional.
+* A property is changed from required to optional.

 In these cases, a new version number is still required.
 If using SemVer, it is appropriate to use a minor version change.